Baseball reports for useful questions

 Baseball is a truly beautiful game that defies time; a game in which no matter how poorly you have played you can get hot in the ninth and the game does not end until your last out.
 It is a game of numbers, but not a game of numbers alone.
 It is a game of deep history, of strange twists and of human accomplishment.
 It is a sport where the greatest heroes are not necessarily good people and where the most important numbers are not easy to find.
 And it's a sport where sometimes by digging into the numbers, you can find truths about those heroes and those accomplishments that you may not have found out otherwise.

 But the most beautiful part of baseball is that you can enjoy it to whatever level you prefer.
 Are you in the mood to spend a nice summer afternoon outside in a lively environment with a beer?
 Baseball provides.
-Are you in the mood to frantically keep score with a pencil and scorecard trying to keep up with the numbers and second guess everything your team's manager does.
+Are you in the mood to frantically keep score with a pencil and scorecard trying to keep up with the numbers so you can second guess everything your team's manager does?
+Or are you in the mood to write a custom scraper in hopes of securing a 3% advantage in your fantasy league's draft?
 Baseball also provides.

 MLB Salary Cap and Floor Simulation